 - Whisk the flour, baking powder, and salt in a medium bowl.
 Set aside.

 - Whisk the granulated sugar into the cooled butter and white chocolate mixture.
 Whisk in the eggs and vanilla.
 Pour the dry ingredients into the wet ingredients and fold gently until completely incorporated.

 - Pour half of the batter evenly into the prepared pan.
 Sprinkle and spread the swirl ingredients evenly on top-- it will be a thick layer of swirl!
-Cover evenly with remaining batter.
-See post details for spreading tips.
+Cover evenly with the remaining batter.

-- Store in an air tight container at room temperature for up to one week or store unglazed bars in the freezer for one month.
-Make the glaze and dip thawed bars in glaze prior to serving.
+- Store in an airtight container at room temperature for up to one week or store unglazed bars in the freezer for one month.
+Make the glaze and dip thawed bars in the glaze prior to serving.